alyssadata/ai_source_architecture/00_ai_source_architecture.md

 # AI Source Architecture

-AI Source Architecture defines the source layer required for AI contact systems to preserve origin, framework, contact-line, boundary, and provenance as contact extends outward.
+AI Source Architecture defines the source layer required for AI contact systems to preserve Origin, framework, contact-line, boundary, and provenance as contact extends outward.

 This page establishes the core definition for the repository.